randyrossi/vicii-kawari/README.md

 ## Config RESET

 You can reset the board by temporarily shorting the jumper pads labeled 'Reset' while the device is powered on.
+The background and border color will turn white to let you know a reset has been detected.
 Then cold boot.
-(It's difficult to tell whether you've shorted them so you may have to try a couple times.)
 This will prevent the device from reading any persisted settings.
 The default palette will be used for all models.
-After a config reset, the next time you run any configuration utility, it will prompt you to initialize the device.
+After a config reset, the next time you run any configuration utility, it will prompt you to initialize the device again.

+## Can you add feature X and option Y and enhancement Z?

+Not really.
+That's up to you.
+That's why the project is open source.
+Consider my 'MAIN' variant one possibility of what you can do with the device.
+However, since my features take up practically all the fabric, you would most likely have to disable some of my 'extras' in favor of yours.

 ## Limitations/Caveats